Juju-And/chuck_script/README.md

 # Chuck script

-This is a simple Python application intended to raffle Chuck Norris jokes from the database.
+This is a simple Python application intended to raffle Chuck Norris jokes from the database (http://api.icndb.com/jokes/random)

 ## Getting Started